WebCuratorTool/webcurator/webcurator-docs/guides/system-administrator-guide.rst

 =====================

 This guide, designed for a System Administrator, covers installation and setup of the Web Curator Tool.
-An electronic copy can be downloaded from the WCT Github site: http://dia-nz.github.io/webcurator/

-For information on using the Web Curator Tool, see the Web Curator Tool Quick Start Guide and the Web Curator Tool online help.
+For information on using the Web Curator Tool, see the Web Curator Tool Quick Start Guide and the Web Curator Tool User Manual.

 Contents of this document
 ------------------------------